cult-of-coders/redis-oplog/README.md

         host: '127.0.0.1',   // Redis host
     },
     debug: false, // default is false,
-    overridePublishFunction: true // replaces .publish with .publishWithRedis, leave false if you don't want to override it });
+    overridePublishFunction: true // default is true, replaces .publish with .publishWithRedis, set to false if you don't want to override it
+});
 ```